keboola/website/_platform/platform.md

       workflows, code and external applications in one seamless workflow.
 This layer makes sure everything works together, is flexible, auto scales.
   - title: Infrastructure
-    desc: We hand picked the most valuable parts of the infrastructure that are needed for integration and analytics journey, wrapped them with our APIs and made them ready to be usable via just one API call.
+    desc: Most valuable parts of the infrastructure that are needed for integration and analytics journey, wrapped with our APIs and made ready to be usable via just one API call.
 - template: ask-demo
   block: ask-demo
   ctaname: Ask for demo